"If you are the smartest person in the room then you are in the wrong room." Confucius

 BH, VT titles. (so far)

 Our newest addition we obtained in Spain.
 Her West German Bloodlines made her the best match for Tusk, and when we met her in person we knew she was perfect.
-She is now learning agility and we plan to obtain her IGP1 title in 2020.
+She is now training to obtain her IGP1 title in 2021.

 Obtained from trainer in Spain who bought her from a breeder/kennel in Germany as a puppy.